vguillou/vguillou.github.io/webcomponents/splash-element/README.md

 [Please check core-transition for more details.](https://github.com/Polymer/core-transition/blob/master/core-transition-css.html)

 Note that you cannot change it during runtime.
+If you add multiple Web-Components to &lt;splash-element&gt;'s light DOM, only the first one's 'transition' attribute will be accounted for.

 ###Play the transition as soon my Web-Component is fully ready

-That's the default behaviour, you don't need to change any of the &lt;splash-element&gt;'s attributes.
+That's the default behaviour, you don't need to change any of the &lt;splash-element&gt;'s attributes (except 'splashId' of course).

 ###Play the transition after a given time